- Contact Us Now: (201) 464-1011 Tap to Call

 Gifting Assets

-Making lifetime gifts to loved ones can help reduce the size of your estate, potentially keeping it below the estate tax exemption thresholds.
+Making lifetime gifts to loved ones can help reduce the size of your estate.
+This may keep it below the estate tax exemption thresholds.
+(Note that an informational federal gift tax return will be due of your gifts are over $19,000 to one person.)

 Establishing Trusts

 Trusts can be an effective tool to protect your assets from estate taxes.
-For example, setting up an irrevocable trust can help shield your assets from taxation, while a credit shelter trust can maximize the use of both spouses’ estate tax exemptions.
+For example, setting up an irrevocable trust can help shield your assets from taxation.
+In addition, a credit shelter trust can maximize the use of both spouses’ estate tax exemptions.
 Trusts can also be used to bypass New Jersey inheritance taxes for non-exempt beneficiaries.

 Utilizing Life Insurance

-Life insurance proceeds are generally not subject to income or estate taxes, making them an effective way to transfer wealth to your heirs tax-free.
+Life insurance proceeds are generally not subject to income or estate taxes.
+This makes them an effective way to transfer wealth to your heirs tax-free.
 By establishing an irrevocable life insurance trust, you can further ensure that the policy benefits are not included in your taxable estate.

 Portability Election

-For married couples, the federal estate tax exemption is portable, meaning that a surviving spouse can use any unused portion of the deceased spouse’s exemption.
+For married couples, the federal estate tax exemption is portable.
+This means a surviving spouse can use any unused portion of the deceased spouse’s exemption.
 By filing an estate tax return (Form 706) within nine months of the spouse’s death, you can elect portability and potentially save millions in estate taxes.

 Seek Professional Advice

 Estate planning and death tax mitigation require expertise and careful planning.
-Working with an experienced New York and New Jersey estate planning attorney can help you understand your options and develop a customized strategy to protect your assets and minimize tax liabilities.
+Working with an experienced New York and New Jersey estate planning attorney can help you understand your options.
+They can also develop a customized strategy to protect your assets and minimize tax liabilities.

-In conclusion, owing death taxes in New York and New Jersey depends on factors such as the value of your estate, property ownership, and beneficiary relationships.
-By understanding these factors and working with an experienced New Jersey and New York estate planning attorney to create an effective estate plan, you can minimize or avoid death taxes and ensure your loved ones receive the maximum inheritance possible.
+In conclusion, owing death taxes in New York and New Jersey depends on several factors.
+These include the value of your estate, property ownership, and beneficiary relationships.
+By understanding these factors and working with an experienced New Jersey and New York estate planning attorney, you can create an effective estate plan.
+This helps minimize or avoid death taxes and ensures your loved ones receive the maximum inheritance possible.
 Contact us today at thechamberlainlawfirm.com/contact-us or call (201) 273-9763.